perfsonar/website/pages/collab/about.md

 suggestions, and deployment.
 The development team would like to thank the following organizations for contributions to perfSONAR:

-{% include todo.html content="Make sure all of these links are good." %}

 {% for contrib in page.local.contrib %}
  * [{{ contrib.name }}]({{ contrib.url }}){% if contrib.nick %} ({{ contrib.nick }}){% endif %}
 {% endfor %}